adelowo/portfolio/_posts/2017-07-21-roundtripper-go.md

 First of all, we would need a cache store.
 Since this is a minimal project, a dictionary/map can help us get away ASAP.
 We would create a `http.Transport` that implements `http.RoundTripper` but is also a cache store.

-> In real life you'd want to seperate them from each other though.
+> In real life you'd want to separate them from each other though.

 ```go